 What happened to the promise of flying cars?
 Glenn Curtiss (sometimes called the father of the flying car) once attempted to invent a flying car with his aluminum Autoplane.
 However, it never really flew.
 Still, many people have tried to get the flying car off the ground since then.

 Unfortunately, flying cars have just never taken off.
 Will you see them in your day?
 Would you want to fly a car, or maybe a hovercraft?
 Maybe not.
 Maybe you’d rather have all four wheels firmly planted on the ground.

-To improve the safety of future vehicles, specialized “pre-safe systems” are being designed to keep occupants safer in the event of collisions.
-Advanced sensors will be able to determine when a collision is about to occur, thereby triggering a variety of safety features.
-These systems can slow the engine, prime the brakes, tighten the seatbelts, and ready the airbags for deployment before a driver even has time to react to slam on the brakes!
+To improve the safety of future vehicles, “pre-safe systems” are being designed to keep occupants safer in the event of wrecks.
+Advanced sensors will be able to determine when a collision is about to occur and trigger safety features.
+These systems can slow the engine and prime the brakes.
+They can also tighten the seatbelts and ready the airbags for deployment.
+All this happens before a driver even has time to react or slam on the brakes!

 When you do get around to learning to drive, one of the things you’ll learn is how to parallel park.
 This not-so-simple task is often the bane of driver’s education.
 In the future, though, you might not need to worry about it.